BPHL-Molecular/Sarek_Mic/README.md

 ```
 ## What microorganisms can be analyzed by Sarek_Mic?
 Any microorganism can be analyzed.
 Currently, only the reference genomes of *Candida auris, Mycobacterium tuberculosis*, and *SARS-CoV-2* are installed in the pipeline.
-If you want to analyze other microorganisms, please install the corresponding reference genome yourself, or send an email to us (yibo.dong@flhealth.gov).
+If you want to analyze other microorganisms, please install the corresponding reference genome yourself, or open a new issue in the GitHub.
 We may update the corresponding reference genome for you.